 First self-published in 1921, Poultry Science is an internationally renowned monthly journal, known as the authoritative source for a broad range of poultry information and high-caliber research.
 The journal plays a pivotal role in the dissemination of preeminent poultry-related knowledge across all disciplines.
-As of January 2020, Poultry Science is an Open Access journal with no subscription charges, meaning authors who publish here can make their research immediately, permanently, and freely accessible worldwide while retaining copyright to their work.
+Poultry Science is an Open Access journal with no subscription charges, meaning authors who publish here can make their research immediately, permanently, and freely accessible worldwide while retaining copyright to their work.

 An international journal, Poultry Science publishes original papers, research notes, symposium papers, and reviews of basic science as applied to poultry.
 This authoritative source of poultry information is consistently ranked by Clarivate's Impact Factor as one of the top 10 agriculture, dairy and animal science journals to deliver high-caliber research.
 Currently it is the highest-ranked (by Impact Factor and Eigenfactor) journal dedicated to publishing poultry research.
 Subject areas include breeding, genetics, education, production, management, environment, health, behavior, welfare, immunology, molecular biology, metabolism, nutrition, physiology, reproduction, processing, and products.

 SCOPE AND GENERAL INFORMATION